TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomBackendPreview.rst

    The feature toggle can be located in the :guilabel:`Settings` admin module under :guilabel:`Feature Toggles`.
 Or it can be set in
    PHP using :php:`$GLOBALS['TYPO3_CONF_VARS']['SYS']['features']['fluidBasedPageModule'] = true;`.

 A :php:`PreviewRenderer` is used to facilitate (record) previews in TYPO3.

-The feature consists of two concepts:

-* :php:`PreviewRendererResolver` which is a global implementation to detect which :php:`PreviewRenderer` a given record needs.
-* :php:`PreviewRenderer` which is the class responsible for generating the preview and the wrapping.
+The class is responsible for generating the preview and the wrapping.

 Writing a PreviewRenderer